This is the first in a four part series.

 He came up with an informal list of “17 Mistakes Start-Ups Make” John's list has since been used in a Harvard Business School case study, been cited in countless publications and has become a central theme in his frequent university lectures.
 He also used the list as a guide when he developed and launched what was originally known as Dr. John’s SpinBrush; (now the Crest Spinbrush) a $5 electric toothbrush that he sold to Procter & Gamble for $475 million.

-In a recent interview, I asked John to share his list of 17 startup mistakes with us.
-He graciously agreed.
-Below are the mistakes relating to Research & Strategy:
+We asked John to share his list of 17 startup mistakes with us, which he graciously did below:

 Failing to spend enough time researching the business idea to see if it's viable: